 Spread the peppermint mixture on the base, followed by the creme de menthe mixture on top and set aside to set for 10 minutes.

-Meanwhile, melt the chocolate in a double boiler until smooth.
+Meanwhile, melt the chocolate and coconut oil in a double boiler until smooth.
 Set aside to cool to room temperature.

-Spread the chocolate mixture over the top and allow to set for minimum 2 hours.
+Spread the chocolate mixture over the top and tap the overall mixture on the counter to smooth the mixture out, placing in the fridge to set for minimum 2 hours.